+Almost all boys enter Eton at age 13 and stay for five years.
 However, in some years a small number of students may be admitted at 16 or just 17, to study here for two years.
-It is a school rule that they must be under 19 at the start of their last Summer term at Eton.
+It is a school rule that they must be under 19 at the start of their last summer term at Eton.

 Any available places will be offered to boys of a high academic standard who are also likely to make a notable contribution to school life in sport or in the arts.
 The minimum qualifying standard is GCSE, or the overseas equivalent, in at least six academic subjects with A grades; in practical terms the level expected is likely to be higher than that, and competition for the limited number of places is intense.

-There is no entry form and a registration fee is only payable by those candidates who are offered a conditional place.
-A short statement about a candidate who is offered a place will be required from a parent or guardian, giving consent to a confidential medical report being submitted by the candidate’s usual doctor to the Eton school doctor.
-Financial support is not normally available for entry at age 16, other than through the Sixth Form Scholarship scheme for UK students.
+An acceptance fee is only payable by those candidates who are offered a conditional place.
+A short statement about the candidate offered a place will be required from his parent or guardian, giving consent to a confidential medical report being submitted by the candidate’s usual doctor to the Eton school doctor.
+Financial support is not available for entry at age 16, other than through the Sixth Form Scholarship scheme for students in UK State Education.

-Mr C. W. Milne, Tutor for Admissions,
+Mr P.J.
+McKee, Tutor for Admissions,

 Eton College, Windsor, Berkshire SL4 6DB.